RITlug/ritlug.github.io/announcements/_posts/2017-10-16-week-08-meeting.md

 * **Time**: 4:00pm - 6:00pm
     * Women start changing the world (a.k.a. the talk begins) at 4:30pm
 * **Where**: GOL-2650 (large DB lab, 2nd floor of GCCIS)
-    * May relocate to the Simone Center at 4:30pm if reservation confirms!

 ### Come hang out with us!